Quick Answer, Quick Answer, Revenge Trading

 They don't have a system.
 They rely on willpower.
 Willpower is a depletable resource that runs out exactly when you need it most: during emotional distress.
 Systems work when willpower fails because they remove the decision from the emotional moment.

 They don't track the cost.
 If you don't know how much revenge trading costs you per month, it doesn't feel real.
 It's an abstract behavior rather than a concrete number.
-Once I saw that revenge trading cost me $14,000 in three months, I treated it like a $56,000-per-year problem.
-Because that's what it was.
+Once I saw that revenge trading was eating the majority of my profits, I treated it like the serious recurring drain it actually was.

 They haven't processed the underlying emotion.
 Sometimes revenge trading isn't about the trade.
 It's about needing to be right.
 Needing to prove something.
 Needing to control an outcome in a world that doesn't offer control.
 If there's something deeper driving the pattern, a trading journal won't fix it.
 Talking to a professional might.

 I'm not saying every trader needs therapy.
-I am saying that if you've blown 5+ accounts to revenge trading and none of the strategies above have worked, the problem might not be about trading at all.
+I am saying that if you've blown five or more accounts to revenge trading and none of the strategies above have worked, the problem might not be about trading at all.

 Revenge Trading vs. Legitimate Re-Entry: A Quick Test